 - You might come to the workplace or affect the work of the accuser

-- You will get the address of the person requesting the order or his or her children
+- You will get the address of the person requesting the order or their children

 For the PPO request to be successful, the accuser will need to present enough evidence or testimony to show that you are a threat.
 In this case, the court will issue an order that prohibits you from certain conduct, which may include any of the acts mentioned above.
 Once issued, you have 14 days to file a motion to modify or terminate the PPO.
 The court will grant you a hearing, during the course of which you and your Lansing domestic violence defense attorney can counter the accuser’s evidence or present evidence of your own that demonstrates that you are not a threat.